Hexbug: Aquabot

 A line of miniature robotic fish was released in 2013.
 Their built-in sensors detect liquid, which activates the caudal fin for propulsion through the water.
 Available as a fish, jellyfish, wahoo, and seahorse.

 VEX Robotics

 A line of construction sets for building robots, VEX Robotics kits allow a player to build their own contraptions as well as up-scaled versions of Hexbug products.
 It is named after the VEX Robotics learning platform developed by Innovation First, which was prominently utilized for STEM education.

 Robotic Soccer

 These car-like robots play soccer.

 BattleBots

 A Line of Robots to imitate the show BattleBots.
 There have been many lines of Rivals sets over the years, the Build-Your-Own-Bot, and multiple variations of the battlebox.
-It allows the people who are playing with them to use a pair of infrared controllers with horizontal and vertical movement, as well as a top button which allows the person to activate their weapon.
+It allows the people who are playing with them to use a pair of infrared controllers with horizontal and vertical movement, as well as a top feet which allows the person to activate their weapon.
 The goal is to knock off all of your opponents' removable plates to simulate damage.